 Last year, the New York Times reviewed a number of different apps to help manage your passwords.
 We have summarized this report below:

 Password security will continue to be increasingly important to protecting our online data.
 Fortunately, there are more and more options coming on the market that can help make secure passwords more convenient to generate and manage.
-As you find a balance between convenience and security with this issue, we suggest moving the balance point as far toward security as you can.
+As you find a balance between convenience and security with this issue, we suggest checking how secure your password is and taking steps accordingly.